theanalyst/osc17-ceph-elk/slides.md

 ---

 ### RGW
++ A RESTful API access to object storage, a la S3
 + implements user accounts, acls, buckets
 + heavy ecosystem of s3/swift client tooling can be leveraged against RGW

+--

+### RGW
++ Supports a lot of S3 like features
+  - Multipart uploads
+  - Object Versioning
+  - torrents
+  - lifecycle
+  - encryption
+  - compression
+  - static websites
+  - metadata search...
 + From Jewel we support multisite which allows geographical redundancy

---
+---

 ## ElasticSearch
 > _You know, for search_